Classes and Workshops

 May-Oct, 2026

-Join us for our 9th season of Urban Sketching Workshops in Portland— on-location drawing series.
+Join us for the 10th anniversary edition of Urban Sketching Workshops in Portland— on-location drawing series.
 These workshops are a chance to develop your drawing skills, meet fellow sketchers, and see your city with fresh eyes.
+To celebrate the 10th year of teaching Urban sketching in Portland we are going all out–offering 10 workshops celebrating the most iconic Portland’s locations and events–from Portland bridges to its gorgeous parks, river spots, festivals, and markets.

 In-person workshops set in iconic and lesser-known spots around Portland